IvanPizhenko/opendocs/vmware/VMWare-Workstation.md

 ## FreeBSD

-You can refer to the [Virtualization section in the FreeBSD handbook](https://docs.freebsd.org/en/books/handbook/virtualization/).
+You can refer to the ["Chapter 24 - Virtualization" in the FreeBSD handbook](https://docs.freebsd.org/en/books/handbook/virtualization/).

 1. Install VMWare tools.
 Open VMWare tools are preferred.
 More information at [Overview of VMware Tools][2] and [VMware support for Open VM Tools on FreeBSD][5].